YU000jp/Logseq-column-Layout/README.md

 - Use [logseq datenlp plugin](https://github.com/hkgnp/logseq-datenlp-plugin).
 Add `@wednesday` or read past journals and add `@today`.
 They become links.

+#### PDF highlights
+- Logseq has the ability to read and highlight PDF file.
+If you add a date link to highlights, it will be included in the list of linked references.

 ### Journal queries

 - To get more task management